cloudposse/docs/content/reference-architectures/notes-on-multiple-aws-accounts.md

 2. One of the member accounts will be named `root` and will behave as a root from the DevOps point of view, but not the root of the accounts hierarchy in an Organization.
 The other accounts will be named by the stage names (`prod`, `staging`. etc.).
-We just don’t provision an Organization.
+We just don’t provision Organization.

 3. In case of only one account, the `root` will be a virtual root, not the root of the Organization hierarchy.
 We still work in a `geodesic` shell per virtual account.
-Since we use the `label` pattern, resource naming should not be a problem and will not create any conflicts.
+Since we use the `label` pattern, resource naming should not be a problem and will not create any naming conflicts.
-We don’t provision an Organization and member accounts.
+We don’t provision Organization and member accounts.
 In `~/.aws/config` we use profiles with the same names (e.g. `cpco-testing-admin`, `cpco-root-admin`).
-The only difference is that in these profiles we use the same account name and don’t use `OrganizationAccountAccessRole`.
+The only difference is that we use the same account ID and don’t use `OrganizationAccountAccessRole`.

-For example, instead of this:
+For example, instead of this profile configuration:

+{{% dialog type="code-block" icon="fa fa-code" title="~/.aws/config" %}}
 ```
 [profile cpco-testing-admin]
 region=us-west-2